 - Post-traumatic Arthritis: This can follow major fractures of the bones surrounding the knee or tears of the knee.

-In an arthritic knee the joint cartilage gets degenerated and the normally protected nerve endings in the bone gets exposed giving rise to severe pain.
-Also secondary effects like inflammation of synovium (soft tissue lining the joint), joint effusion, and muscle spasm are present.
-Ultimately the joint end up in permanently deformed and a painful state restricting not only work and recreation, but also ordinary daily activities.
+In an arthritic knee, the joint cartilage gets degenerated and the normally protected nerve endings in the bone get exposed giving rise to severe pain.
+Also, secondary effects like inflammation of synovium (soft tissue lining the joint), joint effusion, and muscle spasm are present.
+Ultimately the joint end up in a permanently deformed and painful state restricting not only work and recreation, but also ordinary daily activities.